QuentinWach/Hack-Computer/README.md

 _"On the one hand, the Hack [general computer] architecture can be built in just a few hours of work, [...] at the same time, Hack is sufficiently general to illustrate the key operating principles and hardware elements underlying the design of any digital computer."_ [_Elements of Computing Systems_ (ECS)](https://www.nand2tetris.org/book).
 I recommend getting this book.
 But it can be helpful to hence also look into the related [NAND to Tetris course](https://www.nand2tetris.org/course).

-## Learn to Create the Architecture, Hardware, and write Software
+## Learn to Create the Architecture, Hardware, and Software
 + Learn and use **common tools in the industry** like [Verilog]() and [GtkWave]() to create and test the Hack computer architecture.
 + Explains all the circuits of the architecture with the help of [Logisim]().
 + Learn how to use the provided emulator written in [C]() or [Python]().